RayDimn/Risk_Of_Rain_2_Expand/README.md

 ## Recommended way to install the ModPack
-It is **highly recommended** that you install the ModPack by using the **Thunderstore code** below for the **Thunderstore Mod Manager**, that way is more ensured you also get all the custom configs i made to try to give the best experience with all the Mods!
+It is **HIGHLY RECOMMENDED** that you install the ModPack by using the **Thunderstore code** below for the **Thunderstore Mod Manager**, that way is more ensured you also get all the custom config files i tweaked to try to give the best experience with all the Mods!

 | Thunderstore Code | 0197c21e-1821-93d8-f71a-241fd79763a7
 | -- | -- |